About Spinal Cord Injury Rehabilitation

 Editor-in-Chief James S. Krause, PhD, is Professor, College of Health Professions and Associate Dean for Research at the Medical University of South Carolina.
 Dr. Krause and Associate Editors Deborah Backus, PhD, PT, M. J. Mulcahey, PhD, OTR, Lee L. Saunders, PhD, and Lawrence C. Vogel, MD work closely with a world-renowned Editorial Board to ensure that TSCIR delivers the information you need - the latest research and hands-on guidance from recognized leaders in the field.

-Topics in Spinal Cord Injury Rehabilitation is Indexed in PUBMED Central, EMBASE, the Excerpta Medica database; CINAHL, the Cumulative Index of Nursing and Allied Health Literature; Psychological Abstracts; PsycINFO; PsycLIT; and OT Bibsys.
+Topics in Spinal Cord Injury Rehabilitation is Indexed in Index Medicus and MEDLINE, PUBMED Central, EMBASE, the Excerpta Medica database; CINAHL, the Cumulative Index of Nursing and Allied Health Literature; Psychological Abstracts; PsycINFO; PsycLIT; and OT Bibsys.

 As a part of our commitment to increasing knowledge in this field, Thomas Land Publishers is proud to be a co-sponsor of the Apple Award for Excellence in Publishing in SCI Rehabilitation Research.